 A dirty mop head just pushes dirt around, so keeping it clean is your top priority.
 After you’re done mopping, detach the microfiber head from the handle.
 A thorough rinse under warm running water will wash away most of the immediate grit and grime.
 For a deeper clean, you can toss the mop head right into the washing machine.
 I like to wash mine with other cleaning cloths or a load of towels.
 Just let it air dry completely before storing it to keep it fresh and ready for next time.

-Keeping the Bucket and Spinner Clean
+How to Clean the Bucket and Spinner

 Don't forget about the bucket!
 Leaving dirty water sitting in it is a recipe for a grimy, smelly mess.
 Once your floors are clean, pour out the used water and give the bucket a good rinse.
 Pay special attention to the spinner mechanism, as dirt can get trapped in there.
 A quick spray and wipe-down with a clean cloth is usually all it takes.
 This simple step keeps your entire mop system hygienic and prevents old dirt from getting back onto your clean mop head.